murribu/wcsb/src/notes/meetings.2024-10-21.md

 ## Supplemental Pay for Arts Teachers

-Over the past 6 months or so, many folks from the public have shown up to speak to the descrepancy between what arts teachers receive as their supplemental pay versus what athletic coaches receive.
+Over the past 6 months or so, many folks from the public have shown up to speak to the discrepancy between what arts teachers receive as their supplemental pay versus what athletic coaches receive.

 Two students showed to keep this issue afloat.
 One of the students was making her 4th appearance speaking to the board.